Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Experimental Section

 The substrate is a 2 \textmu m thick thermal SiO\textsubscript{2} on Si chip.
 A W thin film (50 nm) was sputtered prior to the functional stack, identical to that of ref.\ \cite{begon-lours_back-end--line_2024}.
-Using an Oxford Instruments plasma enhanced atomic layer deposition (PEALD) system, 20 nm of TiN was deposited at 300\textdegree C, then 45 cycles of WO\textsubscript{x} at 360\textdegree C. Afterwards, a 5 nm [HfO\textsubscript{2}/ZrO\textsubscript{2}] nanolaminate is deposited at 300\textdegree C at 0.5 nm per layer.
-The thicknesses were calibrated in ref.\ \cite{begon-lours_back-end--line_2024}.
-It consists of five supercycles of HfO\textsubscript{2} and ZrO\textsubscript{2}, each supercycle comprising five cycles with tetrakis (ethylmethylamino) hafnium (IV) and O\textsubscript{2} plasma, and ten cycles with bis (methylcyclopentadienyl) (methyl) (methoxy) zirconium (IV) and O\textsubscript{2} plasma.
-In previous work, Rutherford Back Scattering (RBS) analysis of films deposited with the same ratio of hafnium and zirconium cycles indicated an Hf:Zr ratio of 57:43.
+Using an Oxford Instruments plasma enhanced atomic layer deposition (PEALD) system, 20 nm of TiN was deposited at 300\textdegree C, then 45 cycles of WO\textsubscript{x} at 360\textdegree C. The growth rate was determined by ellipsometry and is 0.495 A/cycle.
+Afterwards, a 5 nm [HfO\textsubscript{2}/ZrO\textsubscript{2}] nanolaminate is deposited at 300\textdegree C, at 0.5 nm per layer.
+It consists of five supercycles of HfO\textsubscript{2} and ZrO\textsubscript{2}, each supercycle comprising five cycles with tetrakis (ethylmethylamino) hafnium (IV) (TEMAH) and O\textsubscript{2} plasma, growth rate 1.05 A/cycle, and ten cycles with bis (methylcyclopentadienyl) (methyl) (methoxy) zirconium (IV) (ZRCMMM) and O\textsubscript{2} plasma, growth rate 0.548 A/cycle.
+Previous analysis on films deposited in the same conditions but as a solid solution indicated a composition of Hf\textsubscript{0.57}Zr\textsubscript{0.43}O\textsubscript{2} \cite{oconnor_stabilization_2018}.
+The X-Ray Reflectivity spectra of a HZO solid solution (25 supercycles comprising 1 cycle of TEMAH and 2 cycles ZRCMMM) and of a (HfO\textsubscript{2}/ZrO\textsubscript{2}) stack (5 supercycles comprising 5 cycles of TEMAH and 10 cycles ZRCMMM) exhibit comparable fringes (\textbf{Supplementary Figure S9}), indicating that the total thickness of these two thin films is similar.
+However, the electrical properties of thin films fabricated with one or five cycles per supercycle are generally different \cite{lehninger2025advancing, begon-lours_back-end--line_2024}.
 Ten nanometers of TiN were deposited in situ.
 Crystallization was performed with a millisecond flash lamp anneal: the sample was preheated at 375\textdegree C, followed by a 20 ms pulse of 90 J/cm\textsuperscript{2}.
 A 50 nm thick W metal electrode was then sputtered.
 The top electrode was defined by e-beam lithography and reactive ion etching (RIE).
-The bottom electrode was defined by optical lithography and ion-beam etching of the SL, WO\textsubscript{x}, TiN, and W layers.
+The bottom electrode was defined by optical lithography and ion-beam etching of the HfO\textsubscript{2}/ZrO\textsubscript{2}, WO\textsubscript{x}, TiN, and W layers.
 A 100 nm thick SiO\textsubscript{2} passivation layer was then sputtered.
 Vias to the device’s top and bottom electrode contacts were defined by e-beam lithography.
-The SiO\textsubscript{2} layer was etched by RIE, and then the SL and the WO\textsubscript{x} were etched by ion beam etching.
+The SiO\textsubscript{2} layer was etched by RIE, and then the HfO\textsubscript{2}/ZrO\textsubscript{2} and the WO\textsubscript{x} were etched by ion beam etching.
 100 nm of W was then sputtered.
 The metal lines were then defined by optical lithography and RIE.